spietras/rules_conda/docs/docs/usage/example.md

 )
 ```

-This will download `conda`, create your environment and register it so that all python targets can use it by default.
+This will download `conda`, create your environment and register it so that all Python targets can use it by default.

 Now if you configured everything correctly, you can run: